hajkmap/legacy-dotnet-utils/README.md

 # legacy-dotnet-utils
-This repository contains the old outdated Hajk dotnet backend and a few dotnet proxies that has been removed from the Hajk base project.
+This repository contains the old outdated Hajk .NET 4.5 backend and a few .NET proxies that has been removed from the Hajk base project.

 The code is only copied and simply just pushed to this repo so no history is present.